corticon/corticon.js-samples/ReactNative/currency/README.md

 	- Inputs that affect state
 	- Calling a Decision Service

+### Home Screen
+Shows a list of currencies with a colored indicator.
+The color of the indicator is based on a call to a decision service that checks how much the exchange rate has changed.

+### Exchange Screen
+Shows a form that allows you to select your Sell/Buy currency and input how much you want to exchange.
+The output changes automatically when you submit input.

 ## Getting Started
 See the react_native README.md for how to setup React Native